akmalovaa/mikroseclist/README.md

 You can use default **CrowdSec Blocklist mirror** format without `mikroseclist` service:

-This app constantly synchronizes and updates the firewall address list in mikrotik.

-Actual dangerous IP addresses will already be in the blocked list
+Actual IP addresses will already be in the blocked list

 [CrowdSec Blocklist mirror](https://docs.crowdsec.net/u/bouncers/blocklist-mirror/#installation/)